bseltz-cohesity/scripts/doc/python/Running These Python Scripts.md

 For scripts that connect to a Cohesity cluster (or to helios.cohesity.com), the script must be able to:

-* Resolve the IP address used in the -v (--vip) pararamer
+* Resolve the IP address used in the -v (--vip) parameter
 * Reach the cluster via port 443/tcp (network routes and firewalls must not block this traffic)
 * Be allowed access by the Cohesity cluster firewall (see Settings -> Networking -> Firewall -> Management in the Cohesity UI)